In 'Hazardous' Delhi air, Mushtaq Ali T20's knock-out rounds start tomorrow | Sports-Games

 Karnewar had scripted history by becoming the first bowler in men's T20s, to concede zero runs, in his spell.
 He will have to bowl in the right areas to stop the Maharashtra batters.

-Their batters including skipper Akshay Wadkar would have to come good if Vidarbha have to spring a surprise, else Maharashtra are run-away favorites to reach the quarters.
-The match starts at 8.30 AM IST.
+Their batters including skipper Akshay Wadkar, would have to come good, if Vidarbha have to spring a surprise, else Maharashtra are run-away favourites to reach the quarters.
+Match starts at 8.30 AM IST.

-Two other quarter-finals: Himachal vs Kerala: midnight at Airforce Ground, Palam Karnataka vs Saurashtra, at Arun Jaitley stadium, 1 PM IST.
+Two other quarter-finals: Himachal vs Kerala: 12 PM at Airforce Ground, Palam Karnataka vs Saurashtra, at Arun Jaitley stadium, 1 PM IST.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)